riyanshibohra/DataLens/README.md

-# chart-agent

-## In progress
-# Chart Agent
+# VisualizeAI: The Intelligent Chart Generator

 This project implements an AI agent that can generate and analyze charts based on data.
-The agent uses OpenAI's models, LangChain, and various tools to process data, create visualizations, and answer questions about the data.
+The agent utilizes OpenAI's model APIs, LangGraph, and various tools to process data, create visualizations, and answer questions about the data.

 ## Features
+- Use of LangGraph for building the agents.
+- Use of OpenAI's model APIs for the LLM.

-- Data loading and preprocessing
+- Web scraping and relevant data extraction
-- Chart generation using matplotlib
+- Chart generation using matplotlib and seaborn
 - Natural language interaction with charts
 - Question answering about data and visualizations
 - Integration with LangSmith for tracing and debugging